Summer Newsletter Schedule

-- Teacher Weekly: The last regular edition of Teacher Weekly will be sent Wednesday, May 27.
-The deadline to submit for that edition is noon Thursday, May 21.
+- Teacher Weekly: The last regular edition for 2019-20 of Teacher Weekly was sent Wednesday, May 27; it will resume Aug.
+12.

-- Team DPS Weekly: The last regular edition of Team DPS Weekly will be sent on Thursday, May 28.
-The deadline to submit for that edition is noon Tuesday, May 26.
+- Team DPS Weekly: The last regular edition of Team DPS Weekly was sent on Thursday, May 28; it will resume Aug.
+13.

 Communications publishes four newsletters to share messages with teachers, principals, instructional superintendents (ISs) and executive directors (EDs), managers (centrally located), and all members of Team DPS.